 ** University -supported resources such as Blackboard Collaborate, Teams and Skype should always be used, if possible.
 Zoom should only be used if supported tools cannot meet the requirements of the course delivery.

-- For both computers and hotspots, faculty should direct students to the Thomas Cooper Library with their Carolina Card to check out the technology that is needed.
-Since there is not an unlimited supply of computers and hotspots, we are relying on faculty, advisors, and professional staff to direct students appropriately.
-Emails explaining the loan program have also been sent selectively to students who have been identified as having financial challenges.
+Faculty should direct students to the Thomas Cooper Library with their Carolina Card to check out the technology that is needed.
+Since there is not an unlimited supply of computers, we are relying on faculty, advisors, and professional staff to direct students appropriately.

 Other important Reminders